-ABSTRACT SUBMISSION TEMPLATE

-Thank you for your interest in presenting at GEIS 2018.
-To submit your abstract, please complete the form below.
-This is a protected form; simply write your responses in the grey boxes provided.
-This will help you keep within the text limits defined for each section of your abstract.

-Once completed, save your form and click on the ‘Submit an abstract’ link on the GEIS 2018 website to upload it in the Presentation Portal.
+PAPER NUMBER #212

 Presentation or session title (100 characters)

 Positive Pathways to improve the HIV Care Continuum in different healthcare settings

 Presenting Author(s)*

 G. Brown1, A. Lawson2, M. Robbins2

 *Please only list the authors who will be attending the summit.
 If your abstract is accepted, all authors must register for summit in order for your abstract to appear in the program.
 For a panel, please list all panel members.
 We will not accept proposals for all-male panels.